-to understand and translate this text.
+to understand this text.

 tell you.
 All electronic and electric equipment has some kind of